Chapter Twenty One

-Caroline gasped, and reaching for the photo, clutched it so tightly to her breast, Henry and the ladies thought she‘d surely pulverize it!
+Caroline gasped, reached for the photo, then clutched it so tightly to her breast that Henry and the ladies thought she'd surely pulverize it!

 “Careful with that,” said Henry reaching out a tentative hand to take it gently from her trembling fingers.
 “That’s evidence in a kidnapping case I’m working on.”